AR Rahman: Indian composer faces backlash for ‘bias’ in Bollywood remarks

 He argued that when enough noise is generated on social media, it seeps into mainstream coverage and starts to look like the dominant social mood.

-“The loudest voices then drown out tolerance and reason until hate is all that is heard and can be falsely claimed as representative of society,” said Chowdhury, who has written about Bollywood being used as a propaganda tool.
+“The loudest voices then drown out tolerance and reason until hate is all that is heard and can be falsely claimed as representative of society,” said Roy Chowdhury, who has written about Bollywood being used as a propaganda tool.

 Hindu right’s influence on art and cinema